Written Publications

 The University of Full Catastrophe Learning

 As the impact of the Covid-19 crisis spreads from the biological, to the social and the economic, many universities are confronting the realities of living in a world characterized by complexity.
 What are the implications for universities?
 How do we need to change our approach to education?
-1.My early academic life was a slow moving
+1.My early academic

 Read More »